swatisingh0107/DataWrangling-with-Hadoop-and-MongoDB/README.md

 ```

 ## Troubleshooting
-Docker toolbox required the working directory to be shareable to be able to mount the proxy sandbox folders to the container.
+Docker toolbox required the working directory to be shareable to be able to mount the proxy sandbox folders to the container.\n
-To mount contents of a folder to the container, follow the folowing steps:
+To mount contents of a folder to the container, follow the folowing steps:\n
-Navigate to ~/.docker/machine/machines/default/default
+Navigate to ~/.docker/machine/machines/default/default \n
 Edit the VBOX=PREV file with the following additon
 ```
 <SharedFolders>